DeusNexus/iu-emotion-classification-tensorflow/README.md

 This architecture combines convolutional and fully connected layers, augmented by batch normalization and dropout for enhanced generalization and prevention of overfitting.

 ## Dataset Overview
 The provided image dataset, named MMAFEDB, is organized into three main folders: test, train, and valid.
 Each of these folders contains subfolders for seven different emotions: angry, disgust, fear, happy, neutral, sad, and surprise.
 The dataset statistics reveal that the test set comprises 17,356 images, with 13,767 in grayscale and 3,589 in RGB.
 The training set consists of 92,968 images, with 64,259 in grayscale and 28,709 in RGB.
 The validation set contains 17,356 images, with 13,767 in grayscale and 3,589 in RGB.
 The dataset is sourced from Kaggle (https://www.kaggle.com/datasets/mahmoudima/mma-facial-expression).
 Emotion-wise distribution across the sets varies, with neutral being the most prevalent emotion.
+The following results can also be found in the 1_dataset_exploration.ipynb notebook where insights about the dataset are gathered and it's also briefly cleaned for low quality images that are below a certain size threshold.

 Train Folder:
 - Neutral: **29,384 images**